Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 Click this button to download the uploaded file.

 - (Text editor)
 When selecting HTML type, a text editor is displayed.
-Click on it to enter the desired HTLM content.
+Click it to enter the desired HTLM content.

 - [SAVE]
 Click this button to save any changes made.

 - [CLEAR]
-Click this button to clear the entry fields.
+Click this button to clear the input fields.

-  > [Info] Make sure to clear all entry fields before adding new content.
+  > [Info] Make sure to clear all input fields before adding new content.
 Otherwise, the newly entered content will replace the selected content from the list.

 - [NEW/RESET]
 Click this button to reset the *Customer/supplier* tab and create a new customer/supplier.
 The *Create customer/supplier* tab is displayed.

-- [DELETE CUSTOMER (XXXXX)]/[DELETE SUPPLIER (XXXXX)]
+- [DELETE CUSTOMER 'number']/[DELETE SUPPLIER 'number']
 Click this button to delete the selected customer/supplier.

 - [SAVE]
-Click this button to save all changes in the selected customer/supplier.
+Click this button to save all changes made in the selected customer/supplier.

 ### Stock history